fredpdavis/oshealab_genomic_scripts/README.md

 ## Getting started

 This package is written for the HPC computing environment at NIH.
-You need accounts on helix and the biowulf cluster, and sufficient disk space to deal with sequence data and the resulting analyses.
+You need accounts on the biowulf cluster, and sufficient disk space to deal with sequence data and the resulting analyses.
 Disk space varies by how deeply your samples were sequenced, but ~5GB/sample is a reasonable estimate.